lecaoquochung/nodejs-example/README.md

 - Goal: serving only 1 JavaScript file to the client's browser (Node.js cand do with tools)
 - Tools to do
  - Gulp (Concatenate files)
- - RequireJS (Modularity in the browser): Encapsulate client-side js into 1 file
+ - RequireJS (Modularity in the browser): Encapsulate client-side js into 1 file (?: need some examples)
 ```
 npm install -g requirejs